mravendi/mravendi.github.io/_posts/vidclass.md

 Then, we will define two instances of the class for the training and test datasets.
 Next, we will define two data loaders.
 Data loaders will help us to automatically grab mini-batches from the dataset during training.
 For instance, if we set ```batch_size=8```, data loaders will return mini-batches (tensors) of shape ```[8, 16, 3, 112, 112]``` in each iteration.

+See this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/Chapter10.ipynb) for the source code of the dataset and data loader classes.

 ## Model Implementation
 We will use a model to process multiple images of a video to extract temporal correlation.
 The model is based on RNN architecture.
 The goal of RNN models is to extract the